-In a few words, the ST23ZL48A / ST23ZL34A / ST23ZL18A offer a unique combination of high performances and very powerful features for high level security:

-• Die integrity,

-- Monitoring of environmental parameters, - Protection mechanisms against faults, - Hardware Security Enhanced DES accelerator, - AIS-31 class P2 compliant True Random Number Generator, - ISO 3309 CRC calculation block, - Memory Protection Unit, - NExt Step CRYPTography accelerator (NESCRYPT). - 23 The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery. - 24 In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 25 Figure 1 provides an overview of the ST23ZL48A / ST23ZL34A / ST23ZL18A.
+- 24 In a few words, the ST33F1MD offers a unique combination of high performances and very powerful features for high level security: - Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - Hardware Security Enhanced DES accelerator, - AIS-31 class P2 compliant True Random Number Generator, - ISO 3309 CRC calculation block, - Memory Protection Unit, - NExt Step CRYPTography accelerator (NESCRYPT). - 25 The TOE includes in the OST ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded Software (ES), after TOE delivery. - 26 The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a very reduced set of commands for final test (operating system for final test, called "FTOS"), not intended for the Security IC Embedded Software (ES) usage, and not available in User configuration. - 27 The System ROM and ST NVM of the TOE contain a Dedicated Support Software called Secure Flash Loader, enabling to securely and efficiently download the Security IC Embedded Software (ES) into the NVM.
+It also allows the evaluator to load software into the TOE for test purpose.
+The Secure Flash Loader is not available in User configuration. - 28 The System ROM and ST NVM of the TOE contain a Dedicated Support Software, which provides low-level functions (called Flash Drivers), enabling the Security IC Embedded Software (ES) to modify and manage the NVM contents.
+The Flash Drivers are available all through the product life-cycle. - 29 Figure 1 provides an overview of the ST33F1MD.

 Figure 1.
-ST23ZL48A / ST23ZL34A / ST23ZL18A block diagram
+ST33F1MD block diagram